-July 13th 2019 is Embrace Your Geekness Day.
+July 13th every year marks Embrace Your Geekness Day.
 The sponsors have put this day forward on the grounds that we should all be proud of what defines us.
 They add that nothing defines us quite so much as the things that we are passionate about.
 Geeks, they suggest, are simply people who are “completely obsessed with one or more subjects”, and can talk about them for hours.

 But is this really what we all mean by ‘geek’?
 A quick glance at a few dictionaries suggests that maybe this definition does not quite catch all the nuances of popular culture.
 The basic Cambridge Dictionary definition agrees that geeks know a lot about a particular subject, and also suggests that geeks are intelligent, but not popular or fashionable.
 However, Cambridge also offers a couple of other takes on geekiness, and both suggest that the word is linked to knowledge of computers or technology.
 This is probably the more familiar usage for most of us.

 In a slightly more tongue-in-cheek way, Urban Dictionary defines geeks as “the people you pick on in high school and wind up working for as an adult”.
 More seriously, it suggests that geeks are interested in something to an extreme level.
 It doesn’t really matter what: the crucial information is the extreme level of interest and/or knowledge.